YoshidomeGroup-Hydration/PorousGen/README.md

 ```

 Generates a 3D porous structure with 100^3 voxels of size 20 nm.
-A TIFF image of the structure will be output.
+TIFF images of the structure will be output.